adkelley/javascript-to-purescript/tut07/README.md

 Wow!
 We covered a lot of ground here, but there's lots more to learn about records in PureScript.
 So I encourage you to have a look at the [documentation](https://github.com/purescript/documentation/blob/master/language/Records.md) and also [Chapter 8.14](https://leanpub.com/purescript/read#leanpub-auto-objects-and-rows) in PureScript by Example.

 ## Say hello to Additive, Conj, and First
 As mentioned in [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06), PureScript already has Semigroup constructors that copy the functionality of `Sum` & `All`.
 They're named `Additive` and `Conj` from the modules [Data.Monoid.Additive](https://pursuit.purescript.org/packages/purescript-monoid/3.0.0/docs/Data.Monoid.Additive#t:Additive) and [Data.Monoid.Conj](https://pursuit.purescript.org/packages/purescript-monoid/3.0.0/docs/Data.Monoid.Conj#t:Conj), respectively.
-So I'm going to retire `Sum` & `All` from Tutorial 6 in favor of the `Additive` and `Conj` from here on.
+So I'm going to retire `Sum` & `All` in favor of the `Additive` and `Conj` from here on.

 I am also retiring the Semigroup `First` in favor of [Data.Maybe.First](https://pursuit.purescript.org/packages/purescript-maybe/3.0.0/docs/Data.Maybe.First).
 But this type signature is a little different from the `First` we saw in Tutorial 6.
 Fortunately, it's relatively easy to modify our original implementation.
 Plus, it allows me to introduce a major type constructor `Maybe` (sometimes called `Option` in other FP languages), which is the subject of our next in-depth look.